baosystems/dish2/README.md

 # Dish

 Dish is a command line tool for interaction with the DHIS 2 Web API.
-It is suitable for handling batch metadata operations, system maintenance operations and more.
+It aims at simplifying common operations and is suitable for handling batch metadata operations, system maintenance operations and more.

 ### Installation